letoram/cat9/README.md

 accumulated legacy comes with some friction.

 For starters you need an Arcan build that comes straight from the source.
-The things needed here are really new, not covered by any release and is actively worked on.
+The things needed here are really new, not covered by any release, and is actively worked on.
 [Arcan](https://github.com/letoram/arcan) is a pain to build from source and, if you want it to replace your entire display server, also a pain to setup.
 Twice the fun.